BlockHub/arkdbtools/arkdbtools/readme.rst

 The order of operations of all of these settings is as follows:

-    *.) sender_exceptions are executed or throw an error.
+    - sender_exceptions are executed or throw an error.
-    *.) share_percentage_exceptions go above all others, except for sender_exceptions.
+    - share_percentage_exceptions go above all others, except for sender_exceptions.
-    *.) timestamp_brackets are used for all voters, unless they are also in share_percentage_exceptions.
+    - timestamp_brackets are used for all voters, unless they are also in share_percentage_exceptions.
-    *.) default_share is used if none of the above apply.
+    - default_share is used if none of the above apply.

+Cover_fees
     Cover_fees has one catch, you need to have a sufficient balance from your delegateshare to cover them, else your balance will run out while transmitting the transactions.
 An ApiError would then be raised.

+Payoutsender_test
+    if set to true, instead of sending the transactions, the send function returns True.
+Use this when setting up your payoutscript